ShadowObj/blog/content/posts/how-reality-works/index.en.md

 *(<sup>7</sup>Anonymous fields, i.e. fields with the same name as the corresponding type by default; <sup>8</sup> utls, a variant of the go standard library "crypto/tls", provides TLS Client Hello fingerprinting, full access to TLS handshakes, Fake Session Tickets, etc. for anti-censorship purposes)*

-**Then we come to the key point**: REALITY clients use the **Session ID field space** in TLS Client Hello to covertly mark clients so that servers can distinguish censors from legitimate REALITY clients.
-The Session ID field was originally used for the 0-RTT session resumption feature of TLS1.3, but it is rarely enabled because it makes the first packet lose its anti-replay feature.
-When the 0-RTT session resumption feature is not enabled, the Session ID used for each TLS1.3 connection should be **randomly generated**.
+**Then we come to the key point**: REALITY clients use the **Session ID field space** in TLS Client Hello to covertly mark the client so that the server can distinguish between censors and legitimate REALITY clients.
+The Session ID field was originally used for the 0-RTT session resumption mechanism of TLS1.2.
+Although TLS1.3 switched to the session resumption mechanism based on PSK (Pre-shared Key), in order to maintain compatibility with TLS1.2 as much as possible, the Session ID field was retained while TLS1.3 was deprecated.
+Therefore, the Session ID used for each TLS1.3 connection should be **randomly generated**.

 *(Xray-core also defines a block-level scope for the following client code.)*